MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/retention.md

 ### Are automated test results that are published as part of a release retained until the release is deleted?

-Test results published within an environment of a release are associated with both the release and the build.
+Test results published within a stage of a release are associated with both the release and the build.
 These test results are retained as specified by the retention policy configured for the build and for the test results.
 If you are not deploying Team